Tk-Glitch/PKGBUILDS/wine-tkg-git/README.md

 OR

-Clone the whole thing :
+Clone the whole thing (that enables you to use `git pull` to get updates) :
 ```
 git clone https://github.com/Tk-Glitch/PKGBUILDS.git
 ```